mhbeals/mhwood.github.io/introduction/aims.md

 digital humanities researcher.
-Finally, although there is some truth to the claim that “everyone uses METS/ALTO”, or something very similar, when encoding digitised newspapers, this surface level consistency lulls us into a false sense of security: we are rarely comparing apples to apples—sometimes we are not even comparing fruit to fruit.
+Finally, although there is some truth to the claim that “everyone uses METS/ALTO”, or something very similar, when encoding digitised newspapers, this surface level consistency lulls us into a false sense of security.
+We are rarely comparing apples to apples—sometimes we are not even comparing fruit to fruit.

 However, it is not the aim of this *Atlas* to provide a single “better”